sfkmk/raycast-extensions/extensions/craftdocs/README.md

 ### 🔍 Blocks Search

-Search through all your Craft documents across all locally available spaces with fast full-text search.
+Search through all your Craft Documents across all locally available Spaces with fast full-text search.

-- Search document content, titles, and blocks
+- Search Documents content, titles, and blocks
-- Results from all spaces are included
+- Results from all Spaces are included
-- Jump directly to documents in Craft
+- Jump directly to Documents in Craft

 ![Blocks Search](./metadata/craft-search.png)